Wandalen/willbe/doc/version2.eng/README.md

 <details><summary><a href="./concept/ResourceBuild.md#Resource-build">
       Resource build
   </a></summary>
   Sequence and conditions of procedures execution to build a module.
-Developer has to select a particular build calling command <code>.build</code> by name or by constraints.
+Developer has to select a particular build calling command <code>will .build</code> by name or by constraints.
 </details>
 <details><summary><a href="./concept/Structure.md#Section-will-file">
       Section <code>will-file</code>